 David Banis and Hunter Shobe, who teach in Portland State University’s geography department, set out to quantify this, via the second in a series of visually stunning cultural atlases they’ve authored with help from students and colleagues, using maps, graphics, essays, and photos to tell the story of a city.

-The result is Upper Left Cities: A Cultural Atlas of San Francisco, Portland and Seattle, out September 21, from Sasquatch Books.
+The result is Upper Left Cities: A Cultural Atlas of San Francisco, Portland, and Seattle, out September 21, from Sasquatch Books.
 (Their first effort, Portlandness, was published in 2015, and told just Portland’s story via maps charting everything from strip clubs to brunch lines.)

-Their goal, they’ve written, is to “bring academic research to people who don’t usually read geography and urban studies journals and bring storytelling and graphics to people who do.”
+Their goal, they’ve written, is to “bring academic research to people who don’t usually read geography and urban studies journals, and bring storytelling and graphics to people who do.”

 Given their raw material, narrowing down what to cover in the Upper Left atlas was no easy task.
 And from the start, the clear pecking order among the three cities was evident.
 For proof, look no further than their Sister Cities.
-San Francisco gets to partner with Paris, Sydney, and Seoul, Seattle gets Reykjavik, Mombasa, and Galway.
+San Francisco gets to partner with Paris, Sydney, and Seoul, Seattle gets Reykjavík, Mombasa, and Galway.
 And Portland?
-We have the less well-known Khabarovsk, Russia, and Ashkelon, Israel—but also, the intellectual and quirky foodie capitol Bologna in Italy.
+We have the less well-known Khabarovsk, Russia, and Ashkelon, Israel—but also, the intellectual and quirky foodie capital Bologna in Italy.
 For a more concrete example, consider housing prices.
 We in Portland are quick to bemoan that our median single-family housing price is nearly double the national average, but as documented by Shobe and Banis, it’s nearly four times that in Seattle.
 Double the cost of buying in Seattle, and you get the median house price in flush-with-tech-cash San Francisco.

 “There are very few places for Portland that are as rich as the poorest part of San Francisco, vis a vis house prices,” Shobe says.